 Please Follow directions or I will dispute

-please answer original forum with a minimum of 250 words and respond to both students separately with a min of 100
+Pleas answer original forum with a minimum of 250 word each and respond to both students separately with a minimum of 100 words

 page 1 Original Forum with References